ammesonb/cluster/README.md

 line number the host is on uniquely identifies that host.
 Each line should have exactly one of two format entries.
-The line will contain either an IP address/URL a host will be found at OR a name for the host with a trailing comma, indicating the host's address is unknown and it will connect to the known hosts.
-Consider this case:
+The line will contain either an IP address/URL a host will be found at OR a name for the host, indicating the host's address is unknown and it will connect to the known hosts.
+In this case, a passphrase should be included, separated by a comma.
+A sample configuration file may look like:
 ```
-There are two laptops and a server.
-The server and second laptop
-are connected, the first is not.

-        S
-         \
-      L   P

-L connects to the internet.
-The following connection is established:

-        S
-       / \
-      L   P

-Since L and P cannot know eachother's address, S will now send P the
-location from which L connected, so the final graph is:

-        S
-       / \
-      L - P
+server1.example.com
+server2.example.com
+laptop1,open sesame
 ```
+Note the passphrase must contain at least 8 characters.

 ### services
 The services file should be a newline-separated file of SystemV